 You can learn a lot about their structure, their history, where they are found and what are their characteristics.
 The film projected on a big screen, shot from a helicopter, quite impressively presents what we cannot see – the diverse compositional immensity of the glacier and it is a memorable experience.
 The experiments with ice that can be made on the spot attract not only children.

 For those who want to experience the glacier first-person, tours are offered.

 In the grown into one Fjaerland and Mundal, there is no large selection of hotels.
 But the few places you will find here have a special charm, imbued with the scent of classic and mystery, something that cannot be described with words.
 I can certainly say that when you see the white facades of the two hotels in the village you will instantly imagine scenes in dining rooms from the past century and illuminated by the setting sun porches.

 The hotel that I recommend is Fjaerland Fjordstove Hotell.
 Small family-run hotel with a staff that will make you feel at home and whose porch is an attractive place with a magical view from where will have to get you out by force.
 It is so beautiful that you will never want to leave!
 More about this hotel I will write in one of the following posts.

 Your other alternative is Hotel Mundal.
 It is a historic hotel with beautiful architecture that proudly takes center stage on the hill next to the church.

-For those who want to stay closer to nature and rely on a tight budget, just behind the bus stop, you will find Boyum Camping, whose red building is furnished with the typical for Norway grassed roof.
+For those who want to stay close to nature and rely on a tight budget, just behind the bus stop, you will find Boyum Camping, whose red building is furnished with the typical for Norway grassed roof.

 Getting to Fjaerland: